Earth-Hominid/iRead/README.md

 Open [link](https://earth-hominid.github.io/iread/) to view the demo in your browser.

 This project was originally a one page application written in Vanilla JavaScript, HTML, and CSS.
-The project has been refactored using React, and Firebase has been added to store the book librbary.
+The project has been refactored using React, and Firebase has been added to store the library.

 The CSS is built from the ground up and dynamically adjusts for most screen sizes.